Phunshy/LITA_Project/README.md

 - what are the products on peak sales?

 ### Data Analysis
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis🤔
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during our analysis🤔

 ```SQL
 SELECT * FROM TABLE1